baycom/basf2pv/README.md

 This simple script extracts radiation data forecasts from german 'BASF Agrarwetter' data.
 It prints out the upcoming 7 days and publishes a MQTT message with thse data.

 Usage:

+Specify your geographic location, an optional MQTT server and a factor which is specific to your PV peak power in kW.

 ```
 node index.js --latitude 48.070833 --longitude 11.202778 --mqtthost mqtt-server --factor 22